 - Drug Screening - Finally, you will almost certainly be required to undergo drug screening before being admitted into any ADN program.
 Again, this is done for the safety of the patients who you will be working with during your clinical training.
 As long as you pass your drug screening, you should be admitted to the program of your choice without any issues.

-As you can see, admission requirements for most ADN programs are fairly minimal.
-Check the requirements for the ADN program you are enrolling in to ensure that you are ready.
+As you can see, there are some ADN program admission requirements that you must meet.
+Check the requirements for the ADN program you are considering to ensure that you are ready.